 Chocolate restaurants in Barcelona are usually tucked away down the back streets and can be a little difficult to find.
-On this page we will help you find some of the most popular ones and give you an overview to what delights are in store once you find them!
+On this page we will help you find some of the most popular ones and give you an overview to what delights are in store once you find them.

-The typical Spanish delicacy of 'churros y chocolate' is a great treat during the cold winter months.
+The typical Spanish delicacy of 'churros y chocolate' is a heart warming treat during the cold winter months.
 Churros are a sort of cake, similar to a doughnut, but long and thin and dusted in sugar- usually created in a loop shape.
 They are often seen sold at fairgrounds and markets from vans, serving them fresh in cones of paper.
 However, they are also served in typical Spanish cafés known as 'granjas'.
 These cafés (often referred to as Chocolate Restaurants) are generally alcohol free and specialise in soft drinks and cakes.
-They serve their churros with a hot chocolate that is so thick and creamy that it is generally enjoyed with a spoon, or, of course, for churros-dipping!
+They serve their churros with a hot chocolate that is so thick and creamy that it is generally enjoyed with a spoon, or, of course, for churros-dipping.

 Be warned, granjas generally open for specific hours, with an extra long break for lunchtime (see times detailed below).

 This is a relaxed granja, located on a historic quiet street for chocolate lovers in the Gothic Quarter.
 It is nestled between chocolate shops such as Xocoa and Demasié (two of Barcelona's most renowned chain chocolate shops) on a street that is narrow and picturesque, due to its pretty shop fronts and old buildings.